datamics/MLCon/README.md

 | `make run fiftyone`   | Launch the FiftyOne app (for dataset visualization)              |
 | `make run labelstudio`| Launch the Label Studio app (for data labeling)                  |
 | `make check`          | Check if Python 3.12 is installed                                |

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for improvements, bug fixes, or suggestions.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.